The Ultimate Guide for the Sacred Valley in Peru 60+ Best Places to Visit

 Vilcanota Hike

 Close to Pachar is the small hamlet of Yanahuara.
-From here, it’s possible to hike almost 7.5 miles through the village and towards the base of one of my favorite mountains, Apu Pumahuanca.
+From here, itβs possible to hike almost 7.5 miles through the village and toward the base of one of my favorite mountains, Apu Pumahuanca.
 The hike winds through the mountainside up to a stunning lake.
-Keep going farther and there’s another lake, and another…
+Keep going farther and thereβs another lake, and anotherβ¦

 This trail is in a small reserve called Mantanay and is part of the Vilcanota trek.
 The Vilcanota trek will lead you all the way to Lares in a few days if you wish.
-I only went as far as the Lake, but the trail is beautiful and is quite off the beaten path.
-Make sure to have an offline map and be prepared for the weather to change drastically.
+This hike is quite off the beaten path, so make sure to have an offline map and be prepared for the weather to change drastically.

 Pachar Public Transportation Tips for the Sacred Valley in Peru